LogtalkDotOrg/logtalk3/manuals/sources/userman/inheritance.rst

 Inheritance
 ===========

 The inheritance mechanisms found on object-oriented programming languages allow the specialization of previously defined objects, avoiding the unnecessary repetition of code and allowing the definition of common functionality for sets of objects.
 In the context of logic programming, we can interpret inheritance as a form of *theory extension*: an object will virtually contain, besides its own predicates, all the predicates inherited from other objects that are not redefined locally.
+Inheritance is not, however, the only mechanism for theory extension.
+Logtalk also supports *composition* using :ref:`categories <categories_categories>`.

-Logtalk uses a depth-first search procedure for finding predicate declarations and predicate definitions, as explained below.
-The search procedures locate the entities holding the :term:`predicate declaration` and the :term:`predicate definition` using the predicate name and arity.
-The :ref:`directives_alias_2` predicate directive may be used for defining alternative names for inherited predicates, for solving inheritance conflicts, and for giving access to all inherited definitions (thus overriding the default search procedure).
+Logtalk uses a depth-first lookup procedure for finding predicate declarations and predicate definitions, as explained below, when a :ref:`message <messages_messages>` is sent to an object.
+The lookup procedures locate the entity holding the :term:`predicate declaration` and the entity holding the :term:`predicate definition` using the predicate name and arity.
+The :ref:`directives_alias_2` predicate directive may be used for defining alternative names for inherited predicates, for solving inheritance conflicts, and for giving access to all inherited definitions (thus overriding the default lookup procedure).

-The search procedures are used when sending a message (using the :ref:`control_send_to_object_2`, :ref:`control_send_to_self_1`, and :ref:`control_delegate_message_1` control constructs) and when making *super* calls (using the :ref:`control_call_super_1` control construct).
-The exact details of the search procedures depend on the role played by the object receiving the message or making the *super* call, as explained next.
-The search procedures are also used by the :ref:`methods_current_predicate_1` and :ref:`methods_predicate_property_2` reflection predicates.
+The lookup procedures are used when sending a message (using the :ref:`control_send_to_object_2`, :ref:`control_send_to_self_1`, and :ref:`control_delegate_message_1` control constructs) and when making *super* calls (using the :ref:`control_call_super_1` control construct).
+The exact details of the lookup procedures depend on the :ref:`role <objects_roles>` played by the object receiving the message or making the *super* call, as explained next.
+The lookup procedures are also used by the :ref:`methods_current_predicate_1` and :ref:`methods_predicate_property_2` reflection predicates.

 .. _inheritance_protocol: